ArthurClemens/polythene/lib/list-tile/list-tile.md

 Material Design lists are not part of Polymer.
 This implementation follows [the design specification](http://www.google.com/design/spec/components/lists.html).

-## Variations

-A list tile can have 1 to 3 lines:

-* `title`: first line
-* `info`: secondary line
-* `info_high`: secondary line runs over 2 lines

-A list tile can optionally have an icon.

-Text and icon are taken together as primary content.
-Primary content can optionally have a link.

-A list tile can optionally have secondary content, displayed to the right.
-Secondary content can contain any content, and conditionally have a link.

 ## Usage

 	var listTile = require('polythene/list-tile/list-tile');